bhaveshsalunke098/exploratory-data-analysis-sales/README.md

-# 📊 Sales Data Exploratory Data Analysis (EDA)
+# 📊 CodeAlpha Data Analytics Internship – Task 1

+## Exploratory Data Analysis (EDA) on Sales Data

-## 🚀 Project Overview
+### 📌 Overview

+This project was completed as part of the CodeAlpha Data Analytics Internship.

-This project performs Exploratory Data Analysis (EDA) on a sales dataset to uncover trends, patterns, and business insights.
+The objective of this task is to perform Exploratory Data Analysis (EDA) on a sales dataset to identify trends, patterns, and insights using Python-based data analysis and visualization techniques.

-Using Python and popular data analysis libraries, the project analyzes sales performance through statistical summaries and visualizations.

 ---

 ## 🎯 Objectives

-- Understand dataset structure
-- Clean and preprocess data
+- Explore and understand the dataset
-- Detect missing values and duplicates
+- Perform data cleaning and preprocessing
-- Analyze sales trends
+- Analyze sales trends and patterns
-- Generate meaningful visualizations
+- Create visualizations for data interpretation
-- Extract business insights
+- Generate meaningful business insights

 ---